 We examine the nature of the media and how media institutions shape the way citizens understand politics.
 We discuss global media institutions and the role media play in various societies.
 We explore the role of media in providing information for citizens in a democracy, examine how the media influence the political process, and investigate how the goals of and changes within the media industry influence the effect media coverage has on the political process.
 Through our study, we explore how the media either enhance or limit the potential for citizens to contribute to democracy.
 This course counts toward the Scientific Inquiry: Society and Culture requirement.

-MFJS 2290 Innovations in Media and Communications (4 Credits)
+MFJS 2290 Innovations in Media, Artificial Intelligence, & Communication (4 Credits)

 MFJS 2400 Strategic Communication Planning (4 Credits)

-This course introduces students to foundational principles in strategic communication and covers both public relations and advertising.
+This course introduces students to various career paths and foundational principles in strategic communication, including public relations and advertising.
 Students learn and apply the elements of a comprehensive strategic communication plan, including conducting research, setting communication goals, designing messaging strategies and tactics, and evaluating the plan's effectiveness.
 An emphasis on ethical communication practices is central to the course.
+Prerequisite: sophomore standing.

 MFJS 3040 Media Law (4 Credits)